 Switzerland’s Odds To Win The World Cup

-Switzerland is a solid European performer these days, and there is no surprise to see them at their fourth consecutive World Cup.
+Switzerland is a solid European performer these days, and there is no surprise to see them at their fifth consecutive World Cup.
 Their own supporters expect them to appear at the World Cup, although it remains to be seen whether they can finally break through and make it into the quarter-finals, something they achieved when there were just sixteen teams in the tournament but has not been able to do in the current format.